lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

   - Parameter type
   - Parameter description

+`Guidance for the Debugging Section  <instruc_template.forTasks.html#debug>`_ .

 Examples
 ========

-- This will be a self-contained example of using this task that can be tested by any reader.
+- This should be a self-contained example of using this task that can be tested by any reader.

 ..
 Since nothing but the procCcd example is currently working in sfp tasks, those aren't very good prototypes currently here.
 We eventually need to figure out how to include these in CI, keep them updated, etc., which is a somewhat open q right now.

+`Guidance for the Examples Subsection  <instruc_template.forTasks.html#examples>`_ .

 Algorithm details
 ====================